readthedocs/readthedocs.org/docs/user/intro/sphinx.rst

 has many features for writing technical documentation.

-Minimal configuration required to build an existing Sphinx project on Read the Docs looks like this, specifying a python 3.x toolchain on Ubuntu, defining the location of the installation requirements, and using the built-in :ref:`mkdocs <config-file/v2:sphinx>` command:
+Minimal configuration required to build an existing Sphinx project on Read the Docs looks like this, specifying a python 3.x toolchain on Ubuntu, using the built-in :ref:`mkdocs <config-file/v2:sphinx>` command, and defining the location of the installation requirements:

-..
-TODO why do we install tree using apt_package here?
-Because it might not be in the requirements.txt but is still necessary?

 .. code-block:: yaml
    :caption: .readthedocs.yaml